Lil Nas X’s Beef With BET Runs Deeper Than A Snub

 “At some point after [Nas] got offstage, one of the BET producers came up to me and before I could even open my mouth, he looked at me and said, ‘That was really fucked up’,” said one anonymous member of Lil X’s team.
 Of course, BET continues to assert its mission to “to [use] all of our platforms to provide visibility and inclusion for all of the many intersections of the Black community.”

 Unfortunately, BET has been known to shy away from and even ignore queer Black creatives for quite some time now.
 When the FX series Pose was on air, shining a light on a close knit community of Black and brown trans folks connecting through the underground ballroom scene in 1980s New York City, the show was critically acclaimed for centering a narrative that is rarely depicted in pop culture.
 But in its three seasons on air, BET barely acknowledged Pose and its talented cast.
-Sure, Michaela Jaé (who has never been nominated for a BET Award) and Billy Porter (who’s only been nominated for a BET Award once) have attended the awards show in recent years, but the continued lack of acknowledgment over the years sent the clear message that Black queer culture simply isn’t not a priority for the network.
+Sure, Michaela Jaé Rodriguez (who has never been nominated for a BET Award) and Billy Porter (who’s only been nominated for a BET Award once) have attended the awards show in recent years, but the continued lack of acknowledgment over the years sent the clear message that Black queer culture simply isn’t not a priority for the network.
 The decision to have a performance this year featuring Pose costars Porter and Dominique Jackson seemed like a possible atonement for its past, but even that felt.. off, somehow; Black ballroom legends like Deshaun Wesley (Legendary), Shannon Balenciaga, and Kevin Prodigy couldn’t even get the same amount of airtime as Jack Harlow, a white man whose ties to Blackness include his friendship with Drake and not knowing that Brandy and Ray J were siblings.
 At the BET Awards — and during Pride Month at that?

 Advertisement